Find Unplanned Pregnancy Help in Oregon

 An unexpected pregnancy can be emotionally overwhelming.
 You should never feel like you’re going through it on your own, or without all the information you need to make a decision that’s right for you.
 You have three unplanned pregnancy options in Oregon:

-Only you can know which of those three options is the right one for you, and while American Adoptions is only able to work with women in Oregon who are choosing the third option, we want all women to be supported, no matter what choice they feel is right for them.
+Only you can know which of those three options is the right one for you, and while American Adoptions is only able to work with women choosing adoption in Oregon, we want all women to be supported, no matter what choice they feel is right for them.

 You can call 1-800-ADOPTION to receive free adoption information with no obligation to choose adoption.
-You can also call to request information about all of your unplanned pregnancy options in OR, not just adoption.
+You can also call to request information about all of your unplanned pregnancy options, not just adoption in Oregon.

 The following information will help explain your three unplanned pregnancy options in Oregon, so you can make an informed decision that you can feel good about: